-GARRY FILMER Alternate Director to Chris Hine
+GARRY FILMER Alternate Director to Chris Hine until 12 January 2016, Group Engineering Training Manager and Engineering Advisor

 Appointed 1 March 2012 as Executive Director and re-appointed 27 November 2012.
-He was appointed Alternate Director to Mr. Chris Hine on 30 June 2014.
+He was appointed Alternate Director to Mr. Chris Hine on 30 June 2014 and stepped down as Alternate Director on 12 January 2016.
+He was appointed Group Engineering Training and Engineering Advisor on 15 January 2016.

-Mr. Filmer is a Licensed Aircraft Maintenance Engineer with over 36 years experience and has been involved in Regional Airline and Maintenance Repair Organisation management over the last 20 years, holding positions such as Engineering Manager and General Manager Engineering.
+Maintenance Engineer with over 36 years experience and has been involved in Regional Airline and Maintenance Repair Organisation management over the last 20 years, holding positions such as Engineering Manager and General Manager Engineering.
 He joined Rex in 2007 as Engineering Advisor in the Chairman's Office and as a member of the Engineering Management Committee was involved in the coordination of projects such as the management of Ground Support Equipment, review of engineering resources and the recruitment of staff.
 He became General Manager Engineering in June 2008 and then Chief Operating Officer in March 2012.
 He retired from the position of Chief Operating Officer with effect from 1 July 2014.
 As Chief Operating Officer Mr. Filmer was responsible for Regional Express operations including flight operations, continuing airworthiness, maintenance control, airport operations and the human factors group.